RoleWong/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/表情回应/Flutter_intl_en.md

 ## Description

-**Message Reactions** with Emoji have been supported since the version of 0.1.3 of Flutter TUIKit.
+**Message Reactions** Emoji have been added since the version of 0.1.3 of Flutter TUIKit.

-This module is developed with message modify.
+This module is developed with message modification.

 ## Demonstrations

 ### Send Emoji reactions

-Press and hold the message want to reply to, and the Message Action Menu will appear.
+Press and hold the message you want to reply to, and the Message Action Menu will appear.

-After enable this module, on this menu, near the direction of the message itself, there will be an additional emoticon selection area.
+After enabling this module, on this menu, near the direction of the message itself, there will be an additional emoticon selection area.
 This area supports clicking the "+" to expand and display more stickers.

 | Message Action Menu | More Emoji |
 |---------|---------|